'ZDNET Recommends': What exactly does it mean?

 Also: Is this the best Pixel Fold case right now?
 Here's Google's very own

 The solution to this, which I previously pointed out when testing Oppo's Find N2, is a wider aspect ratio on the front display.
 And the Google Pixel Fold has just that, with a 5.8-inch panel that should sit comfortably in most hands.
-Naturally, when unfolded, this also makes for a wider interior display, which is what you'd want if media consumption is one of your primary use cases with a tablet-to-phone foldable (and you're not a fan of the extreme letterboxing that comes with the Z Fold 4.)
+Naturally, when unfolded, this also makes for a wider interior display, which is what you'd want if media consumption is one of your primary use cases with a tablet-to-phone foldable (and you're not a fan of the extreme letterboxing that comes with the Z Fold 4

 Buying a Google Pixel gives you several exclusive benefits, including computational photography features like Magic Eraser and Photo Unblur (thanks to the Tensor chips powering the units), a solid privacy and security suite including Google's free VPN service, and now, tools that are tailored to the Pixel Fold form factor.

-Particularly, users will be able to leverage Google's live translation database to produce real-time transcriptions of dialogues with the Pixel Fold.
-Thanks to the dual-screen nature of the device, as you're conversing with a person who speaks another language, you can hold up the Pixel and it will display what each other is saying in your language of choice.
+Particularly, users will be able to leverage Google's live translation database to produce real-time transcriptions of dialogue with the Pixel Fold.
+Thanks to the dual-screen nature of the device, as you're conversing with a person who speaks another language, you can hold up the Pixel and it will display what each person is saying in your language of choice.
 This is especially helpful if you're traveling to a foreign country, or you're a social worker collaborating with clients who speak another language.

-From ZDNET's testing, the Samsung Galaxy Z Fold 4's battery life was passable; there's certainly room for improvement.
-The Pixel Fold's 4,821mAh capacity should yield greater endurance numbers than Samsung's 4,400mAh.
 There's also a minor bump in charging speed with the Pixel, with Google claiming a 30W rating versus Samsung's 25W.
-We'll have to put the Pixel through its rounds before finalizing on its battery life, but on paper at least, it's the clear winner.
+We'll have to put the Pixel through its rounds before finalizing a verdict on its battery life, but on paper and after a week's worth of testing, it's the clear winner.

 The most important part of the Samsung Galaxy Z Fold 4 is the number in its name.
 This is the fourth generation of Samsung's large-screen foldable, which means the company has had more years to experiment, acquire customer feedback, and refine its shape-shifting handsets than Google, at least from the surface level.
 (I'm sure Google has been testing its own foldable to a high extent, too.)